1 - Mapper

 }

-Customize Default SpecMapper
+Customize SpecMapper

 @Configuration